Stepping Outside with Interior Designers

 - Framing views and planning movement that naturally leads from one environment to another

-At Surrounds we believe that ‘home’ is a place–not just a house.
+At Surrounds, we believe that ‘home’ is a place–not just a house.
 And we love to see people get the most enjoyment possible from their home–inside and outside.
 If you’d like to see some possibilities for creating different types of outdoor spaces for your home, take a look at our landscape design portfolio.
-Then call to speak with one of our landscape architects.